 psyced and the XMPP

-The psyced implements XMPP (RFC 3920, RFC 3921 and RFC 5122) in several ways, gatewaying into PSYC and the other things psyced does.
-Please note that XMPP client access isn't as stable as IRC's. psyced performs better as a multi-protocol interserver gateway.
+The psyced implements XMPP according to its RFCs for interserver gatewaying and client access.
+Please note that XMPP client access isn't as stable as IRC's.
 Here's a list of XMPP extension protocols that we support:

 - XEP-0012: Last Activity

 - XEP-0091: Legacy Delayed Delivery